Margaret Hayes: Journalism

-After marrying Herbert Bayard Swope in 1946, Hayes temporarily retired from acting and turned to journalism, eventually becoming assistant fashion editor for Life.
+After marrying Herbert Bayard Swope in 1947, Hayes temporarily retired from acting and turned to journalism, eventually becoming assistant fashion editor for Life.

 Radio

 In her later years, Hayes lived in Palm Beach, Florida, and was the host of a daily radio talk show on WPBR.

 Personal life

 Hayes had her first child, a daughter Nan (born 1937), from her brief first marriage to Charles DeBuskey.
 The couple divorced in 1939, and Hayes subsequently married actor Leif Erickson on June 12, 1942, eloping with him to Minden, Nevada.
 They separated 28 days later, and Hayes received a divorce on October 2, 1942.

-She married a third time, to producer Herbert B. Swope, Jr. (son of three-time winner of the Pulitzer Prize for Reporting, journalist Herbert Swope), in 1947.
-The couple had a daughter, actress Tracy Brooks Swope, and a son, Herbert Swope III.
-Swope and she divorced in 1973.
+In 1947 she married a third time, to producer Herbert B. Swope, Jr. (son of three-time winner of the Pulitzer Prize for Reporting, journalist Herbert Swope), with whom she had a daughter, actress Tracy Brooks Swope, and a son, Herbert Swope III.
+They divorced in 1973.